vgwidt/scrum/README.md

 - Checks for whether a ticket is selected or not isn't working like I imagined (if let Some(selected) = app.ticket_list_state.selected() {).
 Currently checking length of open or closed instead (if not empty)

 - Cursor location does not work when text is wrapped

-- Add notes, which can be posted to a ticket (rather than having to update the description with changes)

 - Sorting